 To err is human, but in accounting it can have serious financial consequences.
 In fact, when it comes to accounting human errors as small as just one slip of a finger on one entry to throw off the entire bookkeeping process.
 However, when staff must manually enter details from invoices and other documents - and do so over and over - there will inevitable be mistakes.
-These range across the entire accounting spectrum, from incorrect tax and purchase order numbers to wrong amounts and even company addresses that don't match up with the existing system information.
+These range across the entire accounting spectrum, from incorrect tax and purchase order numbers to wrong amounts and even company address that don't match up with the existing system information.

-Taken together, those typos will lead to delays as accounts payable teams have to spend extra time in their attempt to confirm the correct details.
-Even worse, if mistakes slip through, costly accounts payable fraud becomes a tangible threat to your bottom line.
+Taken together, these typos will lead to delays as accounts payable teams have to spend extra time in their attempt to confirm the correct details.
+Even worse, if mistakes do slip through, costly accounts payable fraud becomes a very real threat to the bottom line.

-Consider the situation where a vendor sends in the same invoice twice, but with a different invoice number.
-Or a fraudster pretends to be an existing vendor and requests to change banking information at the last moment, trying to divert outstanding payments to an illegitimate account.
+For example, consider a situation where the vendor sends in the same invoice twice but with different invoice numbers.
+Or a case where a fraudster pretends to be an existing vendor and request to change banking information at the last moment in an attempt to divert outstanding payments to an illegitimate account.
 In either case there is a snowball effect that impacts the entire business.
-Indeed, even under the most harmless circumstances, a duplicate invoice that goes undetected will cause an corporate nightmare in terms of money, time, then more of both in order to find the error and reverse the payment to claw back the funds.
+Indeed, even under the most harmless circumstances, a duplicate invoice that goes undetected will cause an corporate nightmare in terms of money, time, then more of both in order to find the error and reverse the payment in an attempt to retrieve the funds.

-In sum, the costs of human accounting errors add up quickly, from late payments that incur fees and will prevent you from cashing in on early-pay discounts all the way to false and outright fraudulent payments.
+Without question, the costs of common accounting human errors add up quickly, from late payments that incur fees to the loss of cashing in on early-pay discounts all the way to false and outright fraudulent payments.
 As results processes slow down and frustrations increase.
 The good news?
 These are all issues that using intelligent purchase-to-pay automation software as a rule can help you avoid.

 For those firms not using automated process, the constantly changing professional environment meant a lack of consistent processes.
 Mistakes became more prevalent during the global pandemic.
 That’s exactly what finance leaders and AP pros told us when we surveyed more than 1,000 of them in the US and seven European countries this year for the first “State of Automation in Finance” report commissioned by Yooz.
-We wanted to know what issues companies large and small across many industries were facing before, during and after the peak of the pandemic.
+We wanted to know what work issues companies large and small across many industries were facing before, during, and after the peak of the pandemic.

-It turns out that almost half of all companies said COVID-19 had a significant to extreme impact on their ability to process invoices on time.
+It turns out that almost half of all company respondents said COVID-19 had a significant to extreme impact on their ability to process invoices on time.
 They also ranked the key reasons for late payments:

 “More than one-third of finance leaders said time-consuming processes were the biggest problem related to manual accounts payable tasks, with 28% claiming processes are too complex.
 Issues such as manual validation of invoices, reliance on paper documents that need to be printed and shared across the business for authorization, result not only in delays but also a risk of errors and loss, especially across multi-site organizations.”

-A company that implements purchase-to-pay automation can tackle every single one of these issues in one fell swoop.
-That’s because Yooz has spent the last decade building the smartest, most secure and most easy-to-use platform to handle everything, from the moment you place an order to the moment the vendor gets paid.
-Yooz Rising empowers companies to capture, review, approve, pay and export invoices to their ERP system with unmatched speed and security.
+A company that implements purchase-to-pay automation can tackle every single one of the issues cited above in one fell swoop.
+That’s because a smart software platform handles everything from the moment you place an order to the moment that the vendor gets paid.
+Software such as Yooz Rising empowers companies to capture, review, approve, pay and export invoices to their enterprise systems with unmatched speed and security.
 It cuts costs by 80% and reduces cycle time from weeks to a few days or even less.
 That's definitely addressing the original challenges of processing invoices on time!

-The Yooz platform can be up and running without training in an hour and out of the gate correctly reads more than 80% of all incoming documents and expenses, even if they are submitted in a mix of formats, from paper and fax to email or electronic submissions.
-One web interface reliably does it all, from creating that initial purchase request and generating a purchase order to processing an invoice and paying it on time every time.
+Indeed, a platform can be up and running without training in an hour, immediately reading incoming documents and expenses regardless of the format in which they are submitted (from paper to fax to email or electronic submissions in any combination).
+One web interface device reliably does it all, from creating that initial purchase request and generating a purchase order to processing an invoice and paying it on time every time.

 Lose Human Accounting Errors, Gain Confidence